Garden Waste Collection

 My garden waste bin is damaged – can I have a new one?

-Yes, please contact us online for a new bin or call us and we will arrange for a new one to be delivered to you.
+Yes, please complete the damaged bin form and we will arrange for a new one to be delivered to you.

 I would like a compost bin instead, do you sell them?

 If you want to give composting a try it couldn’t be easier as residents can buy reduced price composters through Getcomposting.
 These composters are a great alternative for residents who tend to produce less garden waste.

 What do I do with my garden waste if I don’t want to pay for the service?

 We hope you feel that the charge is good value compared to the hassle of going to the tip.
 However, if you do not want to be in the scheme you will need to make your own arrangements to dispose of garden waste by either home composting it, or taking your garden rubbish to one of the household waste recycling centres.